hmitrea/Tic-Tac-Toe/README.md

 A simple Tic Tac Toe game which will display the user who won, be able to restart the game, nice visual UI (could go on and on)

+# To Start

+yarn install then yarn start

 # Purpose

 - Build a project in react utilizing hooks to showcase my skills and where I am at